liek51/civet/docs/civet_XML.md

 When a brace-enclosed option name is encountered, the value of the `command_text` attribute will be inserted, if present.
-Then the value of the 'value’ attribute if specified, and finally the filename represented by the id attribute, if specified.
+Then the value of the 'value' attribute if specified, and finally the filename represented by the id attribute, if specified.
 But see the specification of tool configuration files for processing that overrides the values specified in the XML file.